Massacres of Poles in Volhynia and Eastern Galicia: OUN activities 1939–1941

 In Kraków on 10 February 1940, a revolutionary faction of the OUN emerged, called the OUN-R or, after its leader Stepan Bandera, the OUN-B (Banderites).
 This was opposed by the current leadership of the organization, so it split, and the old group was called OUN-M after the leader Andriy Melnyk (Melnykites).

 On 22 June 1941, the Soviet Union was attacked by Germany; the Soviets quickly withdrew eastward and left Volhynia.
 The OUN supported Germans, seized about 213 villages and organized diversion in the rear of the Red Army.
 The OUN-B formed Ukrainian militias that, displaying exceptional cruelty, carried out antisemitic pogroms and massacres of Jews.
 The biggest pogroms carried out by the Ukrainian nationalists took place in Lviv, resulting in the massacre of 6,000 Polish Jews.
 The involvement of OUN-B is unclear, but at the very least OUN-B propaganda fuelled antisemitism.
 The vast majority of pogroms carried out by the Banderites occurred in Eastern Galicia and Volhynia.
 Several hundred Poles were also killed at the hands of Ukrainian nationalists at the time, and a group of about a hundred Polish students were murdered in Lviv.

-On 30 June 1941, the OUN-B proclaimed the establishment of Ukrainian State in Lviv.
+On 30 June 1941, the OUN-B proclaimed the establishment of the Ukrainian State in Lviv.
 In response to the declaration, OUN-B leaders and associates were arrested and imprisoned by the Gestapo (ca. 1500 persons).
 The OUN-M continued to operate openly, collaborating with the Germans and taking over local administration, but its leaders also began to be arrested and the organisation's influence was curtailed by the Germans in early 1942.
 Meanwhile, the OUN-B, unwilling and unable to openly resist the Germans, began methodically creating a clandestine organization, engaging in propaganda work, and building weapons stockpiles.
 It set out to infiltrate the local collaborationist police, from which it received training and weapons.
 The auxiliary police assisted the German SS in the murder by shooting of approximately 200,000 Volhynian Jews, and their experience both led them to believe the Germans would turn on them next and taught them how to make use of genocidal techniques.

 In the Chełm region, 394 Ukrainian community leaders were killed by the Poles on the grounds of collaboration with German authorities.